-- 8.30 A neighbourhood plan shall be prepared for each Neighbourhood Area, as shown on Map 6, in accordance with the policies of this Plan. - A neighbourhood plan shall cover the extent of the relevant Neighbourhood Area as shown in Map 6. - b.
+- 8.30 A neighbourhood plan shall be prepared for each Neighbourhood Area, as shown on Map 6, in accordance with the policies of this Plan. - a.
+A neighbourhood plan shall cover the extent of the relevant Neighbourhood Area as shown in Map 6.

+- b.
 A neighbourhood plan must adhere to the distinct policies provided within this Plan for the relevant Neighbourhood Area. - c.
 Neighbourhood plans shall be developed to connect and interface with other Neighbourhood Areas.
-This includes ensuring infrastructure connectivity, appropriate development transitions, compatible architectural style and an interconnected open space and parks network. - 8.31 A neighbourhood plan shall provide a general structure for the relevant Neighbourhood Area and contain requirements identified in Policy 27.11 to 27.15 and Appendix E of this Plan. - 8.32 The preparation of the neighborhood plan shall be guided by the following principles: - a. is characterized by a mix of housing with emphasis on single detached dwellings while supporting mixed-use or multi-unit dwellings clustered in nodes of higher density at appropriate locations; - b. is linked by a park and pedestrian pathway system; - c. provides for local retail and commercial uses at an appropriate scale determined through economic assessment;
+This includes ensuring infrastructure connectivity, appropriate development transitions, compatible architectural style and an interconnected open space and parks network. - d.
+A neighbourhood plan shall identify development cells for detailed planning of specific areas and phases by development cell plans.
+The boundary of a development cell will be confirmed by the development cell plan.

+8.20 A neighbourhood plan is considered a local plan and Policies 8.9 to 8.15 shall applywhen preparing a neighbourhood plan or development cell plan.

+8.31 A neighbourhood plan shall provide a general structure for the relevant Neighbourhood Area and contain requirements identified in Policy 27.11 to 27.15 and Appendix E of this Plan.

-- d. provides for public, recreational, and institutional uses; - e. meets the density requirements per the policies of this Plan for the overall Neighbourhood Area; - f. develops a sensitive interface to the existing country residential and low density urban communities; - g. provides for a vibrant frontage along Conrich Road supporting active transportation modes, connection to the Community Core and developing a high-quality public realm through landscaping, street furniture and streetscape design for a pedestrian friendly environment; - h. provides appropriate screening and buffering from industrial areas as per the non-residential/residential interface policies of this Plan; - i. provides for buffering and screening from the CN Rail line as per the policies of this Plan; and - j. is consistent with the policies and technical requirements of this Plan. - 8.33 Multiple types of housing should be integrated into the Neighbourhood Areas to meet the density requirements. - a.
-Notwithstanding Policy 8.33, mixed use development shall only be focused within the Community Core or neighbourhood commercial areas. - 8.34 A market demand study shall be conducted as part of the neighbourhood plan to support the proposed size of the neighbourhood commercial area and to demonstrate that the proposed development will not compromise the viability of similar uses in the Community Core or elsewhere in the ASP area. - 8.35 The servicing strategy and transportation network shall be updated at the time of neighbourhood plan preparation to reflect the proposed land uses and established density. - 8.36 Local Plans Local plans in the Neighbourhood Area shall be comprehensively planned and shall provide detailed planning as identified within a specific Neighbourhood Area and in Appendix F.
+- 8.32 The preparation of the neighborhood plan shall be guided by the following principles: - a. is characterized by a mix of housing with emphasis on single detached dwellings while supporting mixed-use or multi-unit dwellings clustered in nodes of higher density at appropriate locations; - b. is linked by a park and pedestrian pathway system; - c. provides for local retail and commercial uses at an appropriate scale determined through economic assessment; - d. provides for public, recreational, and institutional uses; - e. meets the density requirements per the policies of this Plan for the overall Neighbourhood Area; - f. develops a sensitive interface to the existing country residential and low density urban communities; - g. provides for a vibrant frontage along Conrich Road supporting active transportation modes, connection to the Community Core and developing a high-quality public realm through landscaping, street furniture and streetscape design for a pedestrian friendly environment; - h. provides appropriate screening and buffering from industrial areas as per the non-residential/residential interface policies of this Plan; - i. provides for buffering and screening from the CN Rail line as per the policies of this Plan; and - j. is consistent with the policies and technical requirements of this Plan. - 8.33 Multiple types of housing should be integrated into the Neighbourhood Areas to meet the density requirements. - a.
+Notwithstanding Policy 8.33, mixed use development shall only be focused within the Community Core or neighbourhood commercial areas. - 8.34 A market demand study shall be conducted as part of the neighbourhood plan to support the proposed size of the neighbourhood commercial area and to demonstrate that the proposed development will not compromise the viability of similar uses in the Community